micronaut-projects/micronaut-core/CONTRIBUTING.md

 If you are working with the IntelliJ IDEA development environment, you can import the project using the Intellij Gradle Tooling ( "File / Import Project" and select the "settings.gradle" file).

-To get a local development version of Micronaut working, first run the install task.
+To get a local development version of Micronaut working, first run the `publishToMavenLocal` task.

 ```
-./gradlew install
+./gradlew pTML
 ```

 Then install SDKman, which is the quickest way to set up a development environment.